Bowtie7114/Scenes-of-FFXIV/README.md

 <br><br>

 ### Coming Soon page: ###
 There is a Coming Soon page with a small section of text explaining that more content is on the way, and a Lalafell Alchemist performing experiments, for visual flair.
-Next to this there is a form allowing the user to sign up to a newsletter containing updates on the site.
+Next to this there is a basic form allowing the user to sign up to a newsletter containing updates on the site.
 This will send the user to the Thank You page upon successful submission.

 <br>